Cost Sharing in Two-Sided Markets: Efficient Mechanism

-At this point, given the fact that with high probability every $y_i$ and $z_j$ are at least (and very close to) the corresponding $y_i^*$ and $z_j^*$, we may argue about WBB, IR, and the core.
+At this point, given the fact that with high probability every $y_i$ and $z_j$ are at least (and very close to) the corresponding $y_i^*$ and $z_j^*$, we may argue about weakly BB, IR, and the core.
 We first observe that, with $W$ the expected optimal welfare, we get

 where the $\sigma(\cdot)$ and $S_j,j=1,2,\ldots,m$, represent the optimal assignment for each realization.
 This proves the mechanism is WBB.

 We now focus on the expected utility of buyer $i$.
 We get

 The calculation for each seller $j$ is similar.
 This proves the mechanism is $\epsilon$ ex-ante IR.